-A tool for the mixture risk assessment calculations (called "AGD_AquaMix_v1.15") was developed by a group of Member States from the central and northern zone and was published on the 21st of January 2021 in the CIRCABC Expert exchange forum.
-It can now be downloaded at the EFSA Knowledge Junction (https://zenodo.org/record/4593676).
+An Excel based tool for the mixture risk assessment calculations (called "Aquatic Mixture Toxicity Tool and additional information")was developed by a group of Member States from the central and northern zone.
+The first version v1.15 was published on the 21st of January 2021 in the CIRCABC Expert exchange forum.
+It can now be downloaded at the EFSA Knowledge Junction (https://zenodo.org/record/7788826#.ZGtARNpByHs)) under a stable link, which always displays the most recent version of the tool (at the time of installing a stable link version v1.22 was published).

 The tool is intended to be an extension and implementation of the assessment given in the aquatic guidance document (EFSA Journal 2013;11(7):3290) and to facilitate the associated mixture calculations.
-Alongside the tool itself an FAQ was developed as separate file, in which proposals are given for the assessment of complex mixture risk assessment topics (e.g. how to handle metabolites).

-This tool will be further developed in the future.
+Alongside the tool itself an FAQ document was developed as separate file, in which proposals are given for the assessment of complex mixture risk assessment topics (e.g. how to handle metabolites, chronic combination toxicity, combining different FOCUS Steps and elaborations on the driver assessment).
+It is also accompanied by a proposal for a dRR template (to be added to section 9.5.2) to report the results of the aquatic mixture toxicity assessment according to the EFSA Aquatic Guidance Document 2013.
+This tool will be further developed in the future and follow-up versions are available via the above stable link.